 Are you looking for work or thinking about moving on from your current job?
 Worried about how much speaking the new job might require?
 Want to know if, how and when to talk about your stammer?
-Do you tick the ‘good communication skills’ box?
+Worried that you don't have ‘good communication skills’?
 We’re here to help.

-Look past your stammer and think about your wider skills and experience and make sure you bring these out in your CV and/or application.
-Importantly, check out the reasonable adjustments information below.
+If you're applying for a job, look past your stammer and think about your wider skills and experience and make sure you bring these out in your CV and/or application.

 Many people who stammer communicate very well because communication involves far more than just speech.
 Good communication includes listening skills, body language, facial expression, and tone/volume of your voice.
 Good communication is the ability to share the right information at the right time, in the right way and with the right people.
 Not just the ability to make small talk.

-Send a link to our Resources for Employers and HR Professionals to the interviewer.
-If you’ve been invited to a telephone interview, and you've disclosed your stammer, you can ask for an initial face-to-face interview instead.
+- If you’ve been invited to a telephone interview and you've disclosed your stammer you can ask for an initial face-to-face interview instead.

-Many people who don't stammer won’t know how to respond to someone who does, so help them by talking about your stammer, something like “I stammer sometimes, so it helps if you give me a bit more time”.
-This addresses the elephant in the room and can help everyone relax.
+You may have decided to tell the interviewer that you stammer.
+Many people who don't stammer won’t know how to respond to someone who does, so help them by talking about your stammer.
+Do it matter-of-factly and don't apologise for it.
+Perhaps say something like, "I stammer sometimes, so it helps if you give me a bit more time" at the beginning.
+This addresses the 'elephant in the room' and can help put everyone at ease.

 An interview is a two-way process.
 Is this a company you’d like to work for?
 Are these people you’d like to work with?
 Are they an inclusive company that will help bring out the best in you?